btd/jetty-nosql-key-value/README.md

 You can configure the behavior of session ID manager with following setters.

 * setClientFactory(AbstractMemcachedClientFactory cf)
-  * set memcached client. org.eclipse.jetty.nosql.memcached.spymemcached.SpyMemcachedClientFactory is used by default.
+  * set memcached client.
+SpyMemcachedClientFactory is used by default.
 * setDefaultExpiry(int defaultExpiry)
   * set default expiry of sessions on memcached.
 * setKeyPrefix(String keyPrefix)